itsamrit/DSA/Stack/Readme.md

-Next greater element or Larget possible number from string uses stack as monotonic stack .
-AT each point stack has either increasing or decreasing value.
+Next greater element or Larget possible number from string maintains the stack as monotonically increasing.Each element of stack is smaller than prev element in next greater